 You can find additional information and the concert timetable at Music Square’s official site.

 The Seven Spaces

-One of the reasons I wanted to visit the Hebrew Music Museum are the beautiful photos I saw online.
+One of the reasons I wanted to visit the Hebrew Music Museum was the beautiful photos I saw online.
 After all, I am a photographer and not a musician 😉 And indeed, the interior is stunning.

-Near each stand, you can see the “QR codes”.
+Near each stand, you can see the “QR codes.”
 In most cases, they offer general explanations about the musical instrument and let you hear a short piece performed using the instrument.

 The mezuzahs in every room were different and related to music.

-There was a tourist group around the model of the temple, thus we continued to the Iraq area.
+There was a tourist group around the model of the Temple.
+Thus we continued to the Iraq area.

-Model Of The Temple
+Model of The Temple

-Art And Music Gallery
+Art and Music Gallery